Nissan Micra: K12

 The pink C+C was one of only five, made specifically for Nissan's sponsorship of the C+C TLC Tour in 2005–06, in support of the Breakthrough Breast Cancer charity.
 Such was the public's response that Nissan subsequently announced the launch of the Micra C+C Pink, limited to 100 units.
 These quickly sold out and another production run was announced in August 2006, this time limited to 175 cars.

 In July 2004, Nissan announced that a Coral Blue K12 Micra had become NMUK's one millionth car for the UK market, and that its Sunderland plant had produced over 250,000 K12s since the model's launch, for sale in up to 45 markets.

 In August 2006, the K10 was still receiving credit for its impressive durability.
 An Auto Express survey revealed that of the 340,000 K10 Micras registered in the UK between 1983 and 1992, 96,000 were still on the road – nearly 30%, an impressive figure for a car which had been out of production for 14 years.
 This gave it a far higher rating than the Fiat Uno and the Austin Metro, both of which had dwindled away to less than 3%.

 In 2007, with the Micra K12C, the model grades were brought into line with the rest of the Nissan UK range, namely Visia, Acenta, Tekna, 160 SR and Active Luxury.

 The Micra C+C convertible was available in Visia, Acenta, Tekna and Active Luxury grades.
 However, the 1.6-litre engine is available for all models, save the Visia.

-Reputation and popularity
+Reputation, popularity and sales

 The K10/K11 generations of Micra were known for reliability, excellent build quality, and user friendliness.
-The K12 model has received consistently good reviews, with the main criticisms being the lack of head room and luggage space in the rear.
+The K12 model has received consistently good reviews, with the main criticisms being limited rear seat head room and luggage space.